microsoft/aksworkshop/_entries/02-04 challenge2-3.md

 #### Provision the `frontend` deployment

 **Task Hints**
 * As with the captureorder deployment you will need to create a YAML file which describes your deployment.
-Makig a copy of your captureorder deployment YAML would be a good start, but beware you will need to change
+Making a copy of your captureorder deployment YAML would be a good start, but beware you will need to change
   * `image`
   * `readinessProbe` (if you have one) endpoint clue use the root url '/'
   * `livenessProbe` (if you have one) endpoint, clue use the root url '/'